 A credit freeze, also known as a security freeze, allows you to restrict access to your credit reports and scores provided by the three major credit bureaus (Equifax, Experian, TransUnion).

 Locking up your credit reports will prevent identity thieves from opening new accounts under your name even when they have managed to steal your personal information.
 Since lenders are required to check your credit report before they can approve a new application, a credit freeze can stop fraudulent accounts from being made at your expense.
-Learn more about how to set up a credit freeze.
+Learn more about how to set up a free credit freeze.

 Hack-proof your life: 5 key steps to boost your safety online